-- Marks And Spencer sold a Packaged Accounts with bundled products that customers would never need.
+- Marks And Spencer sold a Packaged Accounts with bundled products that consumers would never need.

 - Sales advisor pressured you into it, making you feel like you had no choice.

-- Marks And Spencer may have informed a customer they needed a Packaged Bank Account to be eligible for credit.
+- Marks And Spencer may have advised a customer they needed a Packaged Bank Account to be eligible for credit.

 Have Marks And Spencer mis-sold you a Packaged Bank Account?